electron/electron/docs/tutorial/tutorial-5-packaging.md

 ## Important: signing your code

-In order to distribute desktop applications to end users, we _highly recommended_ for you to **code sign** your Electron app.
+In order to distribute desktop applications to end users, we _highly recommend_ that you to **code sign** your Electron app.
 Code signing is an important part of shipping desktop applications, and is mandatory for the auto-update step in the final part of the tutorial.